-The lock-on button (K) offers increased comfort in extended use applications.
-To lock the tool on, push the lock-off lever (C) toward the back of the tool then depress the paddle switch (A).
-With the tool running, depress the lock-on button (K).
-The tool will continue to run after the paddle switch is released.
-To unlock the tool, depress and release the paddle switch.
-This will cause the tool to stop.
+The lock-on button 10 offers increased comfort in extended use applications.
+To lock the tool on, depress the lock-on button while the tool is running.
+The tool will continue to run after the switch is released.
+To unlock and turn off the tool, depress and release the switch.
+NOTE: A grinder should never be locked ON by any other means.